 Harvard Business School MBA: Do You Have What It Takes?

-Last year, 3 out of 5 clients that applied to Harvard Business School’s full-time MBA program received offers.
+Last year, 4 out of 6 clients with all-inclusive packages who applied to Harvard Business School’s full-time MBA program received offers.
 In this report, we analyze what successful applicants had (and what others didn’t) to give you a glimpse of what it takes to get into Harvard Business School.

-All 5 had a few characteristics in common: First, strong/outstanding undergraduate academic records and impressive professional careers with promotions.
-They had 4-6 years of work experience at matriculation, around the HBS average.
+All 6 had a few characteristics in common: First, strong/outstanding undergraduate academic records and impressive professional careers with promotions.
+Except one client who applied to the deferred MBA program at HBS, they all had 4-6 years of work experience at matriculation, around the HBS average.
 All had solid recommenders, who were well managed, so we’re confident that their letters of recommendation were glowing (although we can’t know for sure).
-Finally, since all 5 clients worked with me and my team of consultants, we can safely assume there were no silly mistakes distorting the results.
-So why did 3 get admitted, and 2 did not?
+Finally, since all 6 clients worked with me and my team of consultants, we can safely assume there were no silly mistakes distorting the results.
+So why did 4 get admitted, and 2 did not?

 Applicant 1: Tech Inventor